deacon-kigo/kigo-pro-dashboard/README.md

 A prototype dashboard environment for the Kigo Pro platform that showcases UI components and dashboard features.

+## Project Purpose

+The Kigo Pro Dashboard serves three critical roles:

+1. **Demo Platform**: A polished showcase of the Kigo platform capabilities, featuring client-specific themes (CVS, merchant businesses), role-based experiences, and complete product workflows for sales demonstrations and stakeholder presentations.

+2. **Prototype Sandbox**: A development environment for rapid experimentation with new features, UX patterns, and technical approaches, enabling collaborative iteration across product, design, and development teams.

+3. **Design System Implementation**: A living reference that bridges design and development through practical implementation of UI components, interaction patterns, and responsive behaviors.

 ## Project Structure

 The project follows a hybrid approach combining Next.js App Router and Atomic Design: